A Sermon on John 4:13-14Read more

-The Samaritan woman that Jesus encounters in John 4:13-14 is a good example of someone who is unable to see things spiritually.
-Throughout this encounter Jesus mentions spiritual things, such as the nature of salvation and redemption, but this woman understands him only as speaking of worldly things.
-Unfortunately, as Dr. Martyn Lloyd-Jones explains, this is the state of all people who live in sin and darkness.
-Those who do not have a renewed mind do not have the ability to understand Gospel truths, for these are spiritually discerned by the aid of the Holy Spirit.
+The Samaritan woman that Jesus encounters in John 4:13–14 is a good example of someone who is unable to see things spiritually.
+Throughout this encounter, Jesus mentions spiritual things, such as the nature of salvation and redemption, but this woman understands Him only as speaking of worldly things.
+Unfortunately, as Dr. Martyn Lloyd-Jones explains in this sermon titled “Spiritual Dullness,” this is the state of all people who live in sin and darkness.
+Those who do not have a renewed mind do not have the ability to understand gospel truths, for these are spiritually discerned by the aid of the Holy Spirit.
 Even Christians are often blind to spiritual truths.
-This can result from a lack of a proper understanding of God’s Word or from sin in the life of believers.
-For many Christians try to rationalize their sins instead of confronting them.
-This can lead to spiritual blindness and a life of alienation from God and neighbor.
-This is why the church must proclaim the Gospel that continually transforms and renews believers.
-Every day Christians are in need of God’s great grace again, and God is faithful to give his grace in Christ to believers.
-This should encourage all Christians to rely on God for all things and to faithfully and joyfully proclaim the great truth of the Gospel of salvation by grace alone.
+This can result from a lack of a proper understanding of God’s word or from sin in the life of believers.
+Many Christians try to rationalize their sins instead of confronting them and this can lead to spiritual blindness and a life of alienation from God and neighbor.
+This is why the church must proclaim the gospel that continually transforms and renews believers.
+Every day Christians are in need of God’s great grace again, and God is faithful to give His grace in Christ to believers.
+This should encourage all Christians to rely on God for all things and to faithfully and joyfully proclaim the great truth of the gospel of salvation by grace alone.

 About Dr. Martyn Lloyd-Jones